DMGoldstein/HomerObliqueCase/README.md

 ## Overview

-This repository contains the data and source code for the paper "Homeric -φι(ν) is an oblique case marker."
+This repository contains the data and source code for the paper "Homeric -phi(n) is an oblique case marker."

 ## Data